Table of Contents

 There are a few different reasons why an athlete might tear their ACL.
 One of the most common is direct contact with another player, such as when two football players collide while going for a tackle.

 Another common cause is when the knee is twisted awkwardly, such as when a soccer player makes a sudden change of direction.
-In order to reduce the risk of ACL tears, athletes need to be properly trained in how to move and land safely.
+To reduce the risk of ACL tears, athletes need to be properly trained in how to move and land safely.

 Athletes also need to wear proper protective equipment, such as knee pads and braces.
 With proper precautions, the risk of ACL injuries can be greatly reduced.